General Questions | Relievers | Advanced Methodology | Table Instructions

 How do you project these stats?

 The projections start with Steamer Rest of Season projections that are updated daily.
 This is used for setting each player’s park-neutral baseline for ERA, K-rate, BB-rate, HR-rate, HBP-rate, and BABIP.
-These stats are then adjusted by Razzball based on the following factors: 1) Projected opposing team lineup’s ability vs the pitcher’s handedness (i.e., RHP vs LHP), 2) Park factors, and 3) Whether the start is home vs away (pitcher’s perform better at home than road).
+These stats are then adjusted by Razzball based on various factors including: 1) Projected opposing team lineup’s ability vs the pitcher’s handedness (i.e., RHP vs LHP), 2) Park factors, 3) Weather (typically for today + tomorrow) and 4) Whether the start is home vs away (pitcher’s perform better at home than road).

 For today’s projection, the results are updated several times a day to take advantage of posted lineups.
 Weather conditions are also incorporated into today’s projections.